trmb-vast/vast-api-scripts/README.md

 # vast-api-scripts
-Scripts to talk to VAST REST API
+Example Scripts to talk to VAST REST API

  These are informally supported by Rob@vastdata.com There is a ton of end-user-preferences around which TSDB and what language to write it in